 A translator familiar with Cuban Spanish would have known that the family meant there was something wrong with what the patient ate or drank—it was not a case of drug or alcohol intoxication.

-Unfortunately, because the doctors mistreated the patient, the patient ended up.
-Ultimately, the hospital had to pay $71 million in damages to the patient.
+Unfortunately, because the doctors mistreated the patient, the hospital had to pay $71 million in damages to the patient.

 Don’t make the same mistake